nixworks/public/news/2009/08/10/README.md

 ##### Honduras
 ### [ The interim government in Honduras agrees to accept a delegation from the Organization of American States to help solve the political crisis in the country. ](/news/2009/08/10/the-interim-government-in-honduras-agrees-to-accept-a-delegation-from-the-organization-of-american-states-to-help-solve-the-political-crisi.md)
-_Context: Organization of American States, Honduras, political crisis in the country_
+_Context: political crisis in the country, Organization of American States, Honduras_

 ##### Pope Benedict XVI
 ### [ Pope Benedict XVI triggers a "scandalous poverty" debate in Argentina, with Buenos Aires province governor Daniel Scioli preparing to meet with all Catholic bishops of his area. ](/news/2009/08/10/pope-benedict-xvi-triggers-a-ascandalous-povertya-debate-in-argentina-with-buenos-aires-province-governor-daniel-scioli-preparing-to-m.md)